 - Primary Clinician: Ideally, in most cases, you are looking for a psychiatrist with experience in borderline disorder who can serve as your primary clinician, that is, perform your initial clinical evaluation and the other tasks of someone assuming this role in your care.
 If such a person is not available in your community, you should ask other potential providers of care about their level of experience in the area of borderline disorder.

 - Types of Treatment: Determine what forms of treatment they typically use for their patients with borderline disorder, especially medications and psychotherapies.
 Most psychiatrists and other clinicians usually do not provide the full range of treatments that we now know are useful for treating the disorder.
 In other words, you may need several people working with you, for example, one to prescribe medications, another to provide therapy, and possibly a third for group therapy work.
 Therefore, ask how your special needs will be met by each clinician.
-If you will be seeing just one person, be especially cautious if they recommend only one form of treatment for all patients with borderline disorder, for example either medications or psychotherapy, or one specific type of psychotherapy.
+If you will be seeing just one person, be especially cautious if they recommend only one form of treatment for all patients with borderline disorder, for example either medications or psychotherapy.
 As noted elsewhere on this site, borderline disorder affects people in many different ways.
 Therefore, in most cases, effective treatment plans are more complex than can be accomplished by a single type of treatment.

-- Immediate Help: Determine how the provider handles those times when you may need immediate help, for example who will respond to your telephone calls and under what circumstances.
+- Immediate Help: Determine how the provider handles those occasions when you may need immediate help, for example who will respond to your telephone calls and under what circumstances.
 Also, should you require brief hospitalization, clarify what hospital will be utilized, and who will direct your care when you are in the hospital.

 - Communication: If you will have more than one clinician working with you, it is important to establish the degree to which they will work with you and with your family or partner, and with each other.
 It is important that the team communicate well.
 Under most circumstances, it is essential that those people who are very important in your life are included in your treatment.
 The types and frequency of involvement required are best discussed prior to the onset of treatment.